Jul 27 , 2021

 Pica is the technical term used to describe dogs that eat non-food items, including grass, twigs, and other objects that you may consider odd items for dogs to eat.

-Your vet will probably recommend a complete physical exam, along with a fecal examination to check for parasites and blood work to look for conditions such as anemia, liver disease, diabetes or pancreatic disease.
+Your vet will probably recommend a complete physical exam, along with a fecal examination to check for parasites and blood work to look for conditions such as anemia, liver disease, diabetes, inflammatory bowel disease, or pancreatic disease.

 How do I stop my dog from eating grass?